 Ingredients and substitutions

-Fresh strawberries work best in this recipe, but you can substitute frozen strawberries if necessary.
+Fresh strawberries work best in this vegan strawberry mousse, but you can substitute frozen strawberries if necessary.
 Just thaw them at room temperature first.

 This recipe also works with other types of berries, so use whatever is fresh and seasonal.
 Blueberries, cherries, or raspberries are delicious alternatives.
 Fresh peaches or mangoes work too.